-Continue along the river trail for a few kilometers, then make a sharp left turn in the direction of Chadburn Lake.
+Continue along the river trail for a few kilometers, there is an aid station, a 1km out and back and then a sharp sharp right turn in the direction of Chadburn Lake.
 Follow a log-strewn trail with a long, steep hill to Chadburn Lake picnic shelter.
 Food, drinks, and toilets are available here; this is Checkpoint #2 - the second exchange point for the relay.

 Leg 3 - 9.7 kilometers